Assessing Using QuickMarks with Turnitin Feedback Studio

-When comments are made, the title of the comment is a blue tab that is placed next to the highlighted section.
+When comments are made, their title is a blue tab placed next to the highlighted section.
 You can click and drag on this to move it to the side of the page if you wish and a yellow line will show the student the comment that is related to the highlighted text.

-1. To create your own comment, click on the centre icon (see picture in 4.2) after you have highlighted the text.
+1. To create your own comment, click on the centre icon (see the picture in 3.2) after you have highlighted the text.
 You then have the option to enter any comment/feedback you wish.

-After you have evaluated all assignments and are ready to publish the results to students, you can follow the points below to publish the feedback to every student at once.
+After you evaluate all assignments and the results are ready to publish, you can follow the points below to publish feedback to every student at once.

 1. Select the all rows tickbox located on the left of the screen and select the Publish Feedback option.